Electromechanical cipher machine

 that he used electric relays in the initial design.

-for diode-operation at a later date.
+and retrofitted with selenium diodes at a later date.

-Later version of the B-21
+Later variant of the B-21

 The images below were taken in Basel (Switzerland) in 2008, during the